 I use simplicity inspired by nature as the main design principle when thinking of any project or collaborating with other people.
 The human tendency is to over-complicate things and focus on edge cases.
 We are hoping that if we look at the problem from thousands of angles, we’ll come up with a more interesting solution.

-In nature, which cycles through four seasons, winter is a passive time in the cycle of growth – a time to reflect on changes, so we can say that everything develops perfectly in 3 seasons: spring, summer and fall.
-Very complex structures result in the simplest form.
-I use simplicity as a main design principle when creating or iterating on any project.
+In nature, which cycles through four seasons of growth where winter is a passive time in the cycle of growth – a time to reflect on changes and renew things.
+Very complex structures result in the simplest form by going through a natural cycle of growth to be renewed and reinvented everytime spring starts.

 Then we take a rest, watch it being used and to go back to number one again.